bitnami/charts/bitnami/jaeger/README.md

 <!--- app-name: Jaeger -->

-# Bitnami package for Jaeger
+# Bitnami Secure Images Helm chart for Jaeger

 Jaeger is a distributed tracing system.
 It is used for monitoring and troubleshooting microservices-based distributed systems.